Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Data Collection and Processing

-Breathing anomaly detection was performed using machine learning based classification of labeled breathing data collected using the developed IR sensing setup.
-Seven breathing patterns described in Section~\ref{sec:human_breath_pattern} were used as seven different data classes.
-After collecting breathing data, the system must decide whether the current data is useful or not, because faulty data might be collected due to the movement of the subject or other people at close proximity, too much noise from the surrounding or any system malfunction.
-To detect and discard or recollect such data, a separate data class called `faulty data' was used.
+Breathing anomaly detection was conducted using machine learning-based classification of labeled breathing data collected using the developed IR sensing setup.
+The study utilized seven distinct breathing patterns as individual data classes, as described in Section~\ref{sec:human_breath_pattern}.
+To ensure data integrity, the system needed to determine the validity of the collected data.
+Certain factors like subject movement, proximity to others, excessive environmental noise, or system malfunction could lead to the collection of erroneous data which needed to be discarded or recollected.
+To detect such non-ideal conditions, a separate data class called `faulty data' was introduced.
 Therefore, the breathing anomaly detection problem was reduced to an eight-class classification task.
-The classes were eupnea, apnea, tachypnea, bradypnea, hyperpnea, hypopnea, Kussmaul's breathing and faulty data.
-The general process followed for anomaly detection will be described here.
-Specific details will be provided in Section~\ref{sec:exp_eval}.
+The classes included eupnea, apnea, tachypnea, bradypnea, hyperpnea, hypopnea, Kussmaul's breathing and faulty data.
+Fig.~\ref{fig:approach} presents the comprehensive workflow for breathing anomaly detection, depicting key steps involved in data collection, pre-processing, feature extraction, and classification.

-Breathing data belonging to the eight data classes mentioned above were collected in a controlled environment using the robot and the IR sensing setup.
-The collected data $x[m]$ contained noises from the environment and the setup itself.
-The noise was filtered using $k$-points moving average technique using the following equation:

-where $k'$ is the number of points in the data from the current data point $x[n]$ to the end.